Epic home fails: 52 photos show the worst design mistakes

 An unusual kitchen addition

-And the award for the weirdest kitchen goes to... whoever decided to put a toilet in their food prep area.
-A huge design mistake, we aren't sure who thought installing a WC in a kitchen was a good idea.
-The very same room where you prepare and eat food isn't the best place to locate your porcelain throne.
+A huge design mistake, we aren't sure who thought installing a bathroom in a kitchen was a good idea.
+The very same room where you prepare and eat food isn't the best place to locate your 'porcelain throne'.

 An off-centre chandelier

-Geometry clearly wasn't a strong point for the person that fitted this chandelier.
+Geometry clearly wasn't a strong point for the person who fitted this chandelier.
 There's probably a practical reason why it's not sitting in the centre of the recessed ceiling – perhaps they had to find a reinforced beam – but really there is no justification for this absolute shambles.

 A mismatched duo